hhru/api/docs_eng/vacancies.md

-counters.resumes_in_progress| number | number of resumes in progress for a vacancy counters.invitations | number | number of invitations to the vacancy counters.invitations_and_responses | number | number of invitations and responses to a vacancy
+counters.resumes_in_progress| number | number of resumes in progress for a vacancy counters.invitations | number | number of invitations to the vacancy counters.invitations_and_responses | number | number of invitations and responses to a vacancy counters.calls | number | number of calls counters.new_missed | number | number of new missed calls

 ### Errors